DOMjudge/domjudge/doc/manual/install-judgehost.rst

 Creating a chroot environment
 -----------------------------

-The judgedaemon executes submissions inside a chroot environment for security reasons.
+The judgedaemon compiles and executes submissions inside a chroot environment for security reasons.
 By default it mounts parts of a prebuilt chroot tree read-only during this judging process (using the script ``lib/judge/chroot-startstop.sh``).
-This is needed to support extra languages that require access to interpreters or support libraries at runtime, for example Java, C#, and any interpreted languages like Python, Perl, Shell script, etc.
+The chroot needs to contain the compilers, interpreters and support libraries that are needed at compile- and at runtime for the supported languages.

 This chroot tree can be built using the script ``bin/dj_make_chroot``.
 On Debian and Ubuntu the same distribution and version as the host system are used, on other Linux distributions the latest stable Debian release will be used to build the chroot.
-Any extra packages to support languages can be passed with the option ``-i`` or be added to the ``INSTALLDEBS`` variable in the script.
+Any extra packages to support languages (compilers and runtime environments) can be passed with the option ``-i`` or be added to the ``INSTALLDEBS`` variable in the script.
 The script ``bin/dj_run_chroot`` runs an interactive shell or a command inside the chroot.
 This can be used for example to install new or upgrade existing packages inside the chroot.
 Run these scripts with option ``-h`` for more information.

 Finally, if necessary edit the script ``lib/judge/chroot-startstop.sh``